-We all can recognize beauty in the immediate moment we stand before it.
+We all can recognize beauty at the right moment we stand before it.
 That was the certainty that I had the day I visited the world's largest open-air contemporary art museum.
 It's a garden that could be called paradise.
 Inhotim.

 Inside thegallery, you lie in bed, rest in the hammock, dive in the pool.
 The five quasi-cinemas - a concept created by - invade your senses as you invade them.
 From the terrace of , you admire the beautiful water mirror as you dazzle with species of hand-painted on tiles by Beatriz Sauer.
 And walking through the high vegetation, you find yourself in the mirrors of the work as you discover the gallery of Valeska Soares.